syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/data-binding.md

 # Data binding in ##Platform_Name## MultiColumn Combobox control

 The MultiColumn ComboBox loads the data either from local data sources or remote data services using the [DataSource](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.MultiColumnComboBox.MultiColumnComboBox.html#Syncfusion_EJ2_MultiColumnComboBox_MultiColumnComboBox_DataSource) property.
-It supports the data type of `array` or `DataManager`.
+It supports the data type of `object arrays` or `DataManager`.

 The MultiColumn ComboBox also supports different kinds of data services such as OData, OData V4, and Web API, and data formats such as XML, JSON, and JSONP with the help of `DataManager` adaptors.